 “Very Small” Supplier or Importer – Documented annual qualification requires less than $500,000 in annual food sales.

 FDA-Approved Country – A list of approved countries with an equivalently robust food safety system, including Australia, New Zealand, and Canada.

-Onsite Audit – Importers have the right to conduct an onsite audit of a foreign supplier or review a report conducted by a 3rd party.
+Supplier Audit – Importers should conduct an onsite or remote audit of foreign suppliers or review a report conducted by a third party.

 Verification Activities – Testing must include documentation regarding samples, test methods, corrective actions, lab information, and QI certification.

 Periodic Assessment – A review of a foreign supplier’s food safety records must include the review date, general nature, conclusion, corrective action, and QI certification.

 Recordkeeping – Required documentation and information must be easy to retrieve and in a format that doesn’t deteriorate over time.
 It’s essential to collect documents from foreign suppliers.
 Companies are also responsible for assessing them and documenting assessment activities.

 Tip No. 4: Learn how hazards and controls are addressed